yell0w4x/irisai-hiring-assignment/README.md

 where the teams number equals total sections.
 In first case wall is always completed for not more than 30 days.
-If teams number less than the total sections number the daily cost/ice amount breakdown differs from first variant as for e.g. 2 teams each day complete 2 sections.
+If teams number less than the total sections number the daily cost/ice amount breakdown differs from first variant as e.g. 2 teams each day complete 2 sections.
 So the daily cost would be 390 * 1900.
 Please note, I decided to stick with this approach in calculating daily expenses for the second part.